 Insect Shield apparel puts insect repellency near your skin, instead of on it, and the protection is odorless and invisible.
-Also, the repellency is long lasting, so no re-application is needed, which is convenient, and can help alleviate concerns about overuse and misuse of repellent.
+Also, the repellency is long lasting, so no re-application is needed, which is not only convenient, it can also help alleviate concerns about overuse and misuse of repellent.

 This indicates that Insect Shield products can be simply deposited in the trash and require no special disposal process.
 In the case of Insect Shield-treated apparel, the “after use” can last for years in the used clothing market since many people donate their clothing.
 Eventually, the repellency becomes exhausted through wearing and laundering.

 No. And the repellency has a long shelf life.
-Insect Shield-treated garments stored for ten years have shown no loss of repellent effectiveness.
+Insect Shield-treated garments stored for 10 years have shown no loss of repellent effectiveness.